← Back to Blog

 Kentville Rental Regulations

 Kentville does not have specific rental bylaws.
-Unlike Wolfville, which has dual registration and zoning restrictions, Kentville relies entirely on provincial requirements.
+Unlike Wolfville, Kentville relies entirely on provincial requirements.

 Zoning and Permits